Back

 Designers and hobbyists

-Bring illustrations, artwork, or old family photos to life with gentle, respectful motion — a free way to experiment with image-to-video before committing to heavier tools.
+Bring illustrations, artwork, or old family photos to life with gentle, respectful motion — a quick way to experiment with image-to-video before committing to heavier tools.

 Gentle movement — a slow zoom, a soft pan, small subject motion — is far more reliable than big, fast action.
 Start subtle, then push further only if you need more.